Best Running Watch – Buy a Top 10 GPS Sports Watch

 DETAILED REVIEW Full Suunto 7 Review

-Best Watch for Ultra Running & Trail Running – Garmin Enduro
+Best Large-Format Watch for Ultra Running & Trail Running – Garmin Enduro 2

 Perhaps the screen could be more colourful and with a better resolution?
 Now it even has inbuilt maps and trail-race-specific features like auto-rest station time recording

-It’s expensive.
-It could be better.
+It’s very expensive.
 But it is the best-in-class when considered in the context of its features and the Garmin platform.
-Note: accuracy and stability at the product’s launch were questionable but Garmin has and will rapidly improve these.

 Spanner in the works: The Coros Vertix 2 has offline maps, superior battery life and an excellent feature set on the watch.
 If only the app were better I would recommend it.
 That said, MANY trail/ultra runners are switching to Vertix 2 and it is definitely another good choice at a MUCH lower price..

-The best adventure watch is the Coros Apex and when you factor in the cost it beats the Garmin Enduro.
+The best adventure watch is the Coros Apex 2 Pro and when you factor in the cost it beats the Garmin Enduro.

 The Coros Apex offers a very well-featured alternative to Garmin at a significantly lower price.
 Weight, maps and battery life are important and there is no single product that is the best at those 3 criteria, so my trade-off favours the Apex which only has breadcrumb routes (like the Enduro).
-ONLY IF maps are important will you get a Fenix 6/7.
+ONLY IF maps are important will you get a Fenix 6 or Fenix 7.

 The Coros app does the basic job but is clunky at times and you may not like the Applesque crown.
 Apart from that, it’s a winner that is stacked full of features covering physiology, barometric altimetry, compass, interval workouts, customisable alerts, plus a battery life of 35 hours.
 Many happy Coros owners are quite vocal on the net about their great watch.

-The best GPS watch for lovers of hiking and running is the Garmin Fenix 6.
-It has every single top-end Garmin running feature and all the top-end Garmin outdoors features that cover maps/navigation, environmental ABC sensors, safety alerts, bearings, courses and WAY more besides.
-You want every multisport feature ever?
+The best GPS watch for lovers of hiking and running is the Garmin Fenix 7.
+It has every single top-end Garmin running feature and all the top-end Garmin outdoors features that cover maps/navigation, environmental ABC sensors, safety alerts, bearings, courses and WAY more.
+Do you want every multisport feature ever?
 You got it.
-I’m recommending it here rather than the Solar version as the Solar 6X just might add a little something extra over the already-great battery-life for super serious, longer adventures but with the multi-day package that is the 6 Pro Sapphire, you have a sturdy hardware package that will still keep you going for days.
+I’m recommending it here rather than the Solar version as the Solar 6X just might add a little something extra over the already-great battery life for super serious, longer adventures but with the multi-day package that is the 6 Pro Sapphire, you have a sturdy hardware package that will still keep you going for days.

 Note: Look for sapphire glass (gorilla) and titanium shells for the best durability and scratch resistance.

-ESSENTIAL READING HIGHLY DETAILED REVIEW: Garmin Fenix 6 Review (6 series)
+ESSENTIAL READING HIGHLY DETAILED REVIEW: Garmin Fenix 7 Review

 Best Running Accessory